accessibility-luxembourg/accessibilite.public.lu/content/en/cahier-des-charges.md

 In this document you will find the various sections which are commented on below:

-- **Accessibility:** this clause sets out the general principle of the accessibility requirement and the legal frame.
+- **Accessibility:** this clause sets out the general principle of the accessibility requirement and the legal framework.
 - **Compliance and legal level:** compliance is measured against frameworks.
 There is one for the web and another for mobile applications.
-Depending on the scope of your project, you can adapt this section.
+Depending on the scope of your project, you may adapt this section.
 If for any reason these frameworks cannot be used (for example, the service provider does not speak the language used in the framework), compliance can be assessed against the European standard, which is available in English.
 - **Minimum requirements:** this section defines a minimum level of compliance below which the service provider may be found to have failed.
 It also contains various derogations relating to the responsibility of the parties involved or provided for by law.
 - **Verification:** the organisation may have the service provider's work independently verified.
 In all cases, we recommend that such an audit be carried out independently of the service provider.
 This ensures that the assessment is unbiased and that the service provider is not taken at his word.
 An accessibility audit is also a prerequisite for the [accessibility statement](/en/obligations.html#declaration-daccessibilité), which is compulsory for public sector websites and mobile applications in Luxembourg.
 - **Expert support for the organisation:** the organisation may call on the services of an expert at any stage of the project.
 Collaboration is expected between the contractor and this expert.
 - **Response elements:** Accessibility must be taken into account at all stages of the project.
 The idea here is to know what resources the service provider has implemented to ensure a good level of compliance.
-- **Points to watch about technologies:** Applicants are asked to anticipate and describe the complexities involved in ensuring compliance with certain technologies.
+- **Caution points about technologies:** Applicants are asked to anticipate and describe the complexities involved in ensuring compliance with certain technologies.
 These points of attention may subsequently be used to prioritise compliance activities or to manage [exemptions for disproportionate burden](/en/obligations.html#exemptions-for-disproportionate burden), which must be referenced in the accessibility statement.

 In general, references to the CONTRACT HOLDER and the ORGANISATION must have been defined in advance in your specifications.